microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Update-EntraBetaUserAuthenticationRequirement.md

 ## Notes

 Enabled users are automatically switched to Enforced when they register for Microsoft Entra multifactor authentication.
-Don't manually change the user state to Enforced unless the user is already registered or if it is acceptable for the user to experience interruption in connections to legacy authentication protocols.
+Don't manually change the user state to Enforced unless the user is already registered or if it's acceptable for the user to experience interruption in connections to legacy authentication protocols.

 ## Related Links